WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

    - Rename `service-monitors` to `service-uptime-robot` to clarify the module's purpose
    - Also create the new SNS topic for the unstable alerts' notification channel
-   - Create the unhealthy host count alarm for API and frontend services
+   - Create the unhealthy host count alarm for production and staging services
      - This serves as a proof of functionality for any infrastructure changes from this first step
+   - **This step is high priority as it unblocks further alarm creation**
 1. Create each of the rest of the alarms.

-Each service will have distinct issues for response time alarms and response count alarms.
-This allows the chance for multiple people to work on alarm development and prevents alarms of potentially differing complexity to block each other.
+Alarm creation will happen in groups based on service and related metrics for the alarm.
+Each service will have an issue for each the response time (threshold and anomaly) and response count alarms.
+In other words, each service will have 2 issues to implement the initial set of alarms for it:

+- General API
+  - Response time (threshold and anomaly)
+  - Response count
+- API Thumbnails
+  - Response time (threshold and anomaly)
+  - Response count
+- Frontend
+  - Response time (threshold and anomaly)
+  - Response count

-A note should be added to all issues created for this implementation plan that it is probably easier to develop the metric queries and alarm configurations in the AWS Dashboard and then export them into our Terraform configuration after the initial iteration.
+A note should be added to all issues created for this implementation plan that it is easier to develop the metric queries and alarm configurations in the AWS Dashboard and then export them into our Terraform configuration after the initial iteration.

 ## Parallelizable streams